Choosing a special school

 The local authority should send you reports after they finish a needs assessment or annual review meeting.
 Contact the school or local authority for copies if you do not have them.

 Look at the reports from professionals.
-Highlight any descriptions or recommendations about your child's needs that would be better met at a SEN school.
+Highlight any descriptions or recommendations about your child's needs that would be better met at a special school.
 You can also use any assessments your child had before applying for an EHCP, like from a Child Development Centre (CDC) or an occupational therapist.

 Talk to the SENCO about your child's needs.
-Try to match these with a SEN school that has the right support or specialism.
+Try to match these with a school that has the right support or specialism.

 Choosing a school or college with an EHC plan (IPSEA)